 Getting Started with DXLab

-Welcome to DXLab!
 The DXLab Suite is a free set of applications that support DXing activities.
 You can use them individually, but when multiple DXLab applications are running they detect each other's presence and interoperate automatically.
 One benefit of this approach is that you can learn applications individually.
-It doesn't matter where you begin, or what sequence you choose: start with one application that satifies an interest or need, and get comfortable with it.
+It doesn't matter where you begin, or what sequence you choose: start with one application that satisfies an interest or need, and get comfortable with it.
 Then choose the next application that suits your fancy, and repeat the process.
 What's important is taking your time and having fun.
-Here's a summary of DXLab's capabilities.

 Reference Documentation